 Mitigation for direct impacts resulting from covered freeway improvement projects on federally and state protected wetlands and jurisdictional aquatic resources would occur under the No Project/No Action Alternative.
-Mitigation may be addressed on a project-by-project basis or through a more comprehensive strategy currently being pursued by OCTA (described further under the Proposed Plan).
+Mitigation will be addressed through a comprehensive strategy currently being pursued by OCTA (described further under the Proposed Plan).
 It is expected that impacts would be mitigated to a less-than-significant level.